 On Feb.
 9, 1966, the league announced that it would be doubling in size from six teams to 12.
-A total of 13 proposals were made to the Board of Governors, over a three-day period, before they awarded new franchises to Los Angeles, Minneapolis-St. Paul, Philadelphia, Pittsburgh, San Francisco and St. Louis.
+A total of 13 proposals were made to the Board of Governors over a three-day period before they awarded new franchises to Los Angeles, Minneapolis-St. Paul, Philadelphia, Pittsburgh, San Francisco, and St. Louis.
 Each new team had to pay a $2 million franchise fee and provide an arena with a capacity of at least 12,500.
 The “Second Six” officially entered the league at the start of the 1967-68 season and formed the new West Division.
 From 1968 to 1970, the winner of the West Division played the champion of the East Division, made of the Original Six teams, in the Stanley Cup Final.

 Keeping the Streak Alive

-Bryan Trottier scored his 24th and 25th goals of the season, on Feb.
-9, 1985, to lead the New Islanders to a 4-1 win over the visiting Pittsburgh Penguins.
+Bryan Trottier scored his 24th and 25th goals of the season on Feb.
+9, 1985, to lead the New York Islanders to a 4-1 win over the visiting Pittsburgh Penguins.
 This made him the first player in NHL history to score at least 25 goals in each of his first 10 seasons.

 Guy Lafleur Does it All

-Lafleur had many great moments during his Hall of Fame career, but perhaps the most meaningful happened on this very busy date.
+Guy Lafleur had many great moments during his Hall of Fame career, but perhaps the most meaningful happened on this very busy date.

-He scored two goals and added an assist, on Feb.
+He scored two goals and added an assist on Feb.
 9, 1975, as the Canadiens set an NHL record for most consecutive road games without a loss in a 4-4 tie at the Buffalo Sabres.
 This was their 16th straight game away from home without a defeat.
 They had gone 10-0-6 since losing 6-4 at the Sabres on Nov.
 24, 1974.

 Two years later, on Feb.
 9, 1977, Lafleur had three assists as the Canadiens extended their team-record home undefeated streak to 21 straight games (16-0-5) with a 6-0 win over the Vancouver Canucks.
 Goaltender Ken Dryden recorded his 33rd career shutout in the victory.

 His biggest moment on this date came in 1984 when he scored three goals and added an assist in the Habs’ 7-6 loss to the Canucks.
-His four-point night gave 1,220 in his career and put him ahead of Jean Beliveau as the team’s all-time leading scorer.
-His 728 assists and 1,246 are still the most by any player in Montreal’s long and storied franchise history.
+His four-point night gave him 1,220 in his career and put him ahead of Jean Beliveau as the team’s all-time leading scorer.
+His 728 assists and 1,246 points are still the most by any player in Montreal’s long and storied franchise history.

 Paul Kariya Rewrites the Record Book

-Exactly one year later, Kariya scored two goals to become the first player to record 500 points in a Mighty Duck uniform.
+One year later, Kariya scored two goals to become the first player to record 500 points in a Mighty Duck uniform.
 His milestone came in another loss on home ice, this time 4-3 to the Washington Capitals.

 He had one more memory on this date, in 2003, when he scored his 20th goal of the season for the seventh time in his career as the Mighty Ducks beat the Carolina Hurricanes 2-1.